Overview

 - A connect comment (

-: connected) when the connection is established.
+: connected) when the connection is established. - One SSE message per event (

-- A
+event: sync.status,data: <json>). - A

-: heartbeat comment every 15 seconds to keep the connection alive.
+: heartbeatcomment every 15 seconds to keep the connection alive.

-Browsers can consume the stream using EventSource (without auth headers) or fetch + ReadableStream (with a Bearer JWT token in the Authorization header).
+EventSource (without auth headers) or fetch + ReadableStream (with a Bearer JWT token in the Authorization header).
 Both authentication methods are accepted by the same endpoint — no separate dashboard variant is needed.

 Example SSE stream output